systeminit/si/app/docs/src/how-tos/aws-lambda.md

 ![Create IAM Cusstomer Managed Identity Policy](./aws-lambda/create-lambda-identity-policy.png)

-Add an `AWS IAM Customer Managed Identity Policy` component to your `us-east-1` region frame.
+Add an `AWS IAM Customer Managed Identity Policy` Component to your `us-east-1` region frame.

-Set the component name to `LambdaECRExecutionRole`.
+Set the Component name to `LambdaECRExecutionRole`.

 Set the `RoleName` to `LambdaECRExecutionRole`.